Bardolph-Automation-Inc/bardolph/docs/main.rst

 Quick Installation
 ##################
-This section explains how to instll Bardolph quickly and try it out.
+This section explains how to do an install for a quick tryout.
 For more complete installation instructions, please see :ref:`installation`.
-If you want to run the web server, you will need to follow those instructions.
+If you want to run the web server, see :ref:`web_install`.

 Note that Python 3 is required in all cases.
 If your system defaults to Python 2.x, there's a good chance that you'll need to use `pip3` instead of